Bluff (1924 film): Plot

 As described in a film magazine review, Betty Hallowell is an unsuccessful fashion designer as the New York City modistes spurn her work as being that of a nobody.
 Her brother Jack is crippled in an accident involving political boss Mitchell's automobile.
 The latter swears vengeance on Betty when she refuses the slim compromise he offers.
 Broke, Betty realizes that you must bluff in order to win prestige in Gotham, so she impersonates Nina Loring, a missing international beauty, and the New York City modistes flock to buy her designs.
 However, the real Nina is wanted for embezzlement.
 Mitchell's secretary is about to have Betty arrested.
 She is saved by Robert Fitzmaurice, a young lawyer, who threatens to expose Mitchell's crookedness and, by bluffing, causes him to back down.
 As a result, Robert wins Betty's affection.

 Preservation

-The film has survived and is preserved in a nitrate print in the Library of Congress collection and another print is listed as being held by UCLA Film and Television Archive.
+The film has survived and is preserved in a nitrate print in the Library of Congress collection and another print is listed as being held by UCLA Film & Television Archive.